Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 $ sudo yum localinstall abc-1-1.i686.rpm

-The above command will install the given package from the specified rpm file.
-If the file is in some other directory, simply pass its location as shown by the following command.
+The above command will install the package given by the specified rpm file.
+If the file is in some other directory, simply pass its location using the following command.

 $ sudo yum localinstall /path/to/abc-1-1.i686.rpm